How to apply - Freshmen

 The Office of Admissions will review your application file once we have received all required parts of your application.
 Admission decisions are made on a continuous or “rolling” basis.

 OCU offers an online application.
 A $55 application fee or qualified waiver request must be submitted before your application will be considered complete.

 Create an Account

 Access the online application and follow prompts to create a username and password.
 Your user name and password are the same as your Star Page.
-If you have not yet created a Star Page, you will need to create a username and password.
+If you have not yet created a Star Page, you will need to create a username and password when accessing the application.
 If you are returning to an existing application, enter your user name and password on the User Login Tab.

 Complete and submit your application

 Complete each section of the application thoroughly.
 Click the “Save and Continue” button at the bottom of each page to save your progress.
 Required questions are marked with an asterisk.
 As part of your application, you must submit an essay.
 You may upload a Word document.
 You will see a confirmation page and receive a confirmation email once your application has been submitted successfully.